-This summer, five law enforcement officers, firefighters, and teachers—all Adler School students—will spend 48 hours as incident commanders leading rescue and recovery from a collapsed building.
+This summer, five law enforcement officers, firefighters, and teachers—all Adler School of Professional Psychology students—will spend 48 hours as incident commanders leading rescue and recovery from a collapsed building.

 They will create operational plans and provide technical support.
 They will search for victims, and provide care for emergency response personnel.